Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 ## About

+Current Situation: Crunchyroll has updated their bot protection, unless I find a way to bypass it, this plugin is not functional

 DO NOT USE THE PLUGIN IN VERION 1.x.x, I work on version 2.0.0

 This plugin is a third party plugin and was not created by the official Jellyfin team.